 Love a good pirate story?
 Even better when they’re not phony?
 We got your back!
 Stories are real and adventure in them is a real trill.
-Here are five books we recommend you to put on your reading list.
+Here are three books we recommend you put on your reading list.

 Blackbeard by Craig Cabell, Graham A. and Allan Richards